 August 18, 2008

-I had a good friend growing up whose father always decorated his entryway and some of the trees and greenery around the entryway.
+I had a good friend growing up, whose father always decorated his entryway, and some of the trees and bushes on the front of the house.
 He did this every year while we were growing up.
 It always looked ok, but he seemed to struggle with the installation each year.
-This went on for several years until we were high school age which was the last year he hung Christmas lights.
+This went on for several years until we were high school age, which was the last year he hung Christmas lights.
 His final installation consisted of him opening the front door, plugging in the lights, and tossing the lights over the closest bush.
-He shut the door, returned to the couch to watch football and never hung Christmas lights again.
-Perhaps if he had had some professional advise about hanging his lights the exercise would have been more of a pleasure rather than a hassle.
-Brian of Holiday Light Express, a professional Christmas light installation company, was kind enough to agree to an interview and answer some common questions about hanging Christmas lights.
+He shut the door, returned to the couch to watch football, and never hung Christmas lights again.
+Perhaps if he had had some professional advise about hanging his lights, the exercise would have been more of a pleasure rather than a hassle. that got me thinking....We work with professional Christmas Light installers, and maybe I could get some advice from them.
+Thankfully a few of them were kind enough to agree to an interview, and answer some of the common questions we get about hanging Christmas lights.

 For the average home owner, what are the most common types of Christmas light installations?